makrai/notes/poswiata-22-depression-soc-med-roberta.md

     * Support Vector Machines (SVM) classifier to estimate the presence of
   * Wolohan+ (2018) created a dataset based on Reddit2 posts, binary
     * LIWC (Pennebaker+ 2015)
-  * Pirina and Çöltekin (2018) also used Reddit as a data source and with other
+  * Pirina and Çöltekin (2018) also used Reddit as a data source and
-    * how training data can affect the quality of a SVM-based model to identify
+    * how training data can affect the quality of a SVM-based model
-  * Tadesse+ (2019) use different types of approaches to text encoding (the LIWC dictionary, Latent Dirichlet Allocation (LDA) topics or N-grams) to
+  * Tadesse+ (2019) use LIWC, Latent Dirichlet Allocation (LDA) topics, N-grams
   * Arora and Arora (2019) analyze tweets for depression and anxiety by using Multinomial Naive Bayes and Support Vector Regression (SVR) classifier
-  * Lin+ (2020) create SenseMood system to detect depression from tweets based on visual and textual features using Convolutional Neural Network (CNN) and BERT language model
+  * Lin+ (2020) create SenseMood system to detect depression from tweets
+    * visual and textual features using
+      Convolutional Neural Network (CNN) and BERT language model
   * Zogan+ (2021) propose novel summarization boosted deep framework for
     * data filtering
   * Aswathy+ (2019); Haque+ (2021); William and Suhartono (2021)
-* deep learning and large pre-trained transformer-based LMs (Min+ 2021).
-This
+* deep learning and large pre-trained transformer-based LMs (Min+ 2021)
+  * Bonan Min, Hayley H Ross, Elior Sulem, Amir Pouran Ben Veyseh, Thien Huu Nguyen, Oscar Sainz, Eneko Agirre, Ilana Heinz, and Dan Roth Recent advances in NLP via large pre-trained language models: A survey.
+    ArXiv, abs/2111.01243.
   * SOTA results for numerous classification tasks (Devlin+ 2019; Liu+ 2019; Chan+ 2020; Dadas+ 2020)

 # 3 Dataset and its modification

-* we first removing duplicate records containing the same posts.
-As a result of
+* we first remove duplicate records containing the same posts =>
   * the train set consists of a large number of the same examples, and the unique ones are only 2,720 (out of 8,891 total).
 In the case of the dev set, the difference was much smaller, ie, 4,481 unique against 4,496
-  * make the train set larger than the dev or test set.
-This is especially => we decided to use part of the dev set for training, leaving 1,000 examples for verification (we
+  * make the train set larger than the dev or test set => we decided to use part of the dev set for training, leaving 1,000 examples for verification
-    * kept the class distribution close to the original one)
+    * kept the class distribution close to the original one
   * As a result, the train set we used in our experiments counted 6,006 unique
-    * there were overlaps between the original train and dev sets).
-The whole
+    * there were overlaps between the original train and dev sets
 * the dataset is unbalanced, and the severe class is underrepresented

 # 4 Our solution